tidyverse/design/README.md

 * What are some examples?
 Bulleted list of existing functions.
 Can be both positive and negative examples.
 Show results of code where useful.
+  Goal is to include enough variety that everyone recognises at least one function, and can look up the docs for the details of the others.

 * Why is it bad/useful?
 More detailed motivation.